codergirl2023/Course-Selling-Web-app/README.md

 - **Middleware**: Custom middleware to enhance the functionality of the application.
 - **Cookie-Based Authentication**: Implements user authentication using JSON Web Tokens (JWT) and cookies for a secure login experience.
 - **MongoDB**: A NoSQL database used to store and manage course and user data.
+- **Typescript**: To avoid any type errors which can lead to project breakage.

 ## Features